aman-atakama/atakama_sdk/docs/atakama_rule_engine.md

 #### .use\_quota(self, request: atakama.rule\_engine.ApprovalRequest)

-Given that a request has already been authorized via approve_request(), indicate that this rule is being used for request approval and any intneral counters should be incremented.
+Given that a request has already been authorized via approve_request(), indicate that this rule is being used for request approval and any internal counters should be incremented.